 The larger Chianti DOCG region comprises several sub-zones outside the Classico area, including Colli Senesi, Colli Fiorentini and Colli Aretini.
 Chianti DOCG wine also contains a high percentage of Sangiovese, but may also include other local grape varieties.
 These wines are typically lighter and more accessible than the Classico version, but they also offer a good balance of fruitiness and acidity.

-which stands for strict production standards and the highest quality.
+Both variants bear the DOCG quality seal, which stands for strict production standards and the highest quality.